sponsian/mosaic-dev/packages/contracts/test-report.md

       ✓ setMSICAddress(): reverts when called by non-owner, with wrong address, or twice (216ms)

   Contract: StabilityPool
-    ✓ getETH(): gets the recorded ETH balance
+    ✓ getETH(): gets the recorded REEF balance
     ✓ getTotalMoUSDDeposits(): gets the recorded MoUSD balance

   Contract: ActivePool
-    ✓ getETH(): gets the recorded ETH balance
+    ✓ getETH(): gets the recorded REEF balance
-    ✓ getMoUSDDebt(): gets the recorded MoUSD balance ✓ increaseMoUSD(): increases the recorded MoUSD balance by the correct amount ✓ decreaseMoUSD(): decreases the recorded MoUSD balance by the correct amount ✓ sendETH(): decreases the recorded ETH balance by the correct amount
+    ✓ getMoUSDDebt(): gets the recorded MoUSD balance ✓ increaseMoUSD(): increases the recorded MoUSD balance by the correct amount ✓ decreaseMoUSD(): decreases the recorded MoUSD balance by the correct amount ✓ sendETH(): decreases the recorded REEF balance by the correct amount

   Contract: DefaultPool
     ✓ getETH(): gets the recorded MoUSD balance
-    ✓ getMoUSDDebt(): gets the recorded MoUSD balance ✓ increaseMoUSD(): increases the recorded MoUSD balance by the correct amount ✓ decreaseMoUSD(): decreases the recorded MoUSD balance by the correct amount (57ms) ✓ sendETHToActivePool(): decreases the recorded ETH balance by the correct amount (50ms)
+    ✓ getMoUSDDebt(): gets the recorded MoUSD balance ✓ increaseMoUSD(): increases the recorded MoUSD balance by the correct amount ✓ decreaseMoUSD(): decreases the recorded MoUSD balance by the correct amount (57ms) ✓ sendETHToActivePool(): decreases the recorded REEF balance by the correct amount (50ms)

   Contract: PriceFeed
     ✓ C1 Chainlink working: fetchPrice should return the correct price, taking into account the number of decimal digits on the aggregator (286ms)